codefuse-ai/Awesome-Code-LLM/README.md

 - "Towards More Trustworthy and Interpretable LLMs for Code through Syntax-Grounded Explanations" [2024-07] [[paper](https://arxiv.org/abs/2407.08983)]

+### API Usage

+- "How and Why LLMs Use Deprecated APIs in Code Completion?
+An Empirical Study" [2024-06] [[paper](https://arxiv.org/abs/2406.09834)]

+- "Is ChatGPT a Good Software Librarian?
+An Exploratory Study on the Use of ChatGPT for Software Library Recommendations" [2024-08] [[paper](https://arxiv.org/abs/2408.05128)]

+- "A Systematic Evaluation of Large Code Models in API Suggestion: When, Which, and How" [2024-09] [[paper](https://arxiv.org/abs/2409.13178)]

+- "AutoAPIEval: A Framework for Automated Evaluation of LLMs in API-Oriented Code Generation" [2024-09] [[paper](https://arxiv.org/abs/2409.15228)]

 ### AI-Generated Code Detection

 - "Zero-Shot Detection of Machine-Generated Codes" [2023-10] [[paper](https://arxiv.org/abs/2310.05103)]